Cynic

 Æon Spoke (Æon Spoke: 2007)

-Strangely enough, three years later Masvidal and Reinert re-recorded most of the previous album ("Emmanuel") with just a couple of new tunes.
+Strangely enough, three years later Masvidal and Reinert re-recorded most of the previous album ("Emmanuel").
+Of the three new tunes, only "Sand And Foam" stands out: driven by a strong pseudo-tribal rhythm, it has much of the smooth anthemic force that would come to the fore on Traced In Air.
 Even more strangely, the re-recordings are strikingly similar to the originals, bringing new shades of meaning to the word "pointless."

 (DBW)